Florida officer records are live — search the officer testifying against your client, free. Search free →

 What does 'median confinement' mean here?

-It is the median maximum confinement term, in days, among the charges in a cell that actually resulted in custody (county jail, state prison, or another confinement facility).
-Charges with no custodial sentence are excluded from the median, so it reflects the typical length when confinement was imposed — not an average across all charges.
+It is the median maximum confinement term, in days, among the charges in a cell that resulted in a jail or prison sentence.
+Charges with no recorded custodial sentence are excluded from the median, so it reflects the typical length when incarceration was imposed, not an average across all charges.

 Why are some counties or charge categories missing?